The Oberoi Mumbai

 Call us on to start planning your holiday to The Oberoi Mumbai or take a look at our itineraries to Central India

 The setting of The Oberoi Mumbai is stunning.
 Located on Marine Drive, one of Mumbai’s most exclusive roads and an area that is close to both tourist attractions and the city’s entertainment district.Interiors are designed with luxury and elegance in mind

 All forward facing rooms of the property have striking views over the ocean and along the Marine Drive esplanade locally known as The Queens Necklace for its beautiful street-light illumination after sunset.

-The Oberoi has recently reopened after a thorough renovation, which has been carried out to a very high standard and with great attention to detail.
-This is evident from the moment you step into the contemporary lobby then are escorted to your well-appointed room to see upholstery detailing handpicked by Mr Oberoi himself.
-The rooms at The Oberoi are classically modern, fresh, light and extremely elegant.
+The Oberoi Mumbai is a modern hotel, evident from the moment you step into the contemporary lobby then are escorted to your well-appointed room.
+Handpicked by Mr Oberoi himself, the rooms at The Oberoi Mumbai are classically modern, fresh, light and extremely elegant.
 It is certainly every part a luxurious city hotel.